UCF-SST-Lab/UCF-SST-CitySim1-Dataset/README.md

 ## Application for Access for Non-Commercial Use

-To apply for access to the dataset, please send us a request to this email: citysim.ucfsst@gmail.com Please tell us about yourself, your position, your current (research) project and what exactly you would like to use the highD dataset for.
-Access will only be granted if all details are provided."
+To apply for access to the full dataset, please send us a request to this email: citysim.ucfsst@gmail.com

+Please tell us about yourself, your position, your current (research) project and what exactly you would like to use this dataset for.

 ## Citation